wgxcodersdc/devops/Azure_Resources.md

 <!-- Created during the 2021 Spring Chillout session -->

 # Purpose:
-This document was created for WWC DC members who want to pursue Azure certifications and so that we can share references/experiences that can help others study for the exams.
+This document was created for WGXC DC members who want to pursue Azure certifications and so that we can share references/experiences that can help others study for the exams.

 We encourage you to add your @handle with references, blog posts or even other resources used during your training.